In this episode, learn from Ed:

-This ability to connect to you frequently and instantly highlights an interesting human behavior.
+The ability of others to connect to you frequently and instantly highlights an interesting human behavior.
 The speed in which a colleague reaches you creates an identical expectation as to how long it will take you to respond.
-Similar to a fast-paced ping pong game, your colleagues expect a response as quickly as they got the ball to your side of the table.
+Similar to a fast-paced ping pong game, your colleagues expect you to be responsive just as quickly as they got the ball to your side of the table.

 “Responsiveness is the degree to which you get back to colleagues and foster progress.”

-Can you be so successful modeling accessible behavior that too many colleagues want a moment of your time and you find that you have no time for yourself?
+Can you be too successful at modeling accessible behavior?
 Is this an example of “too much of a good thing”?
 We all know that sunlight is a good thing, yet too much can cause skin cancer.
 We know that the human body needs sugar to survive, and yet too much may cause diabetes.
-If you are wildly successful at being accessible, you may find your calendar and productivity under attack.
+If you’re wildly successful at being accessible, you may find your calendar under attack.